alexa-coding/holberton-system_engineering-devops/0x03-shell_variables_expansions/README.md

 *11-binary_to_decimal -> Converts a number that is stored in the variable BINARY from base 2 to base 10.
 *12-combinations -> Prints all possible combinations of two letters, except oo.
 *13-print_float -> Print a number with 2 decimal places and store it in the environment variable NUM.
+*14-decimal_to_hexadecimal -> Converts a number from base 10 to base 16.
+*100-rot13 -> Encodes and decodes text using the rot13 encryption.
+*102-water_and_stir -> Adds the two numbers stored in the environment variables WATER and STIR and prints the result.